Solo Travel in Australia

 If you like to party and meet other travellers then the East coast is the place to begin; fly into Cairns and travel down the Queensland coast.
 Cairns is also the gateway to Northern Australia where the rainforest meets the sea and from here you can explore Cape Tribulation which is home to thousands of mammals, reptiles and plants.
-Spend an evening in an eco lodges to get back in touch with nature.
+Spend an evening in an eco lodge to get back in touch with nature.

 Take the scenic railway through the Daintree National Park, see the waterfalls at Atherton Tablelands or take a stroll at the Mossman Gorge then relax at Cow Bay or the Four Mile Beach at Port Douglas.

 The Great Barrier Reef runs along the Queensland coast and is a metropolis of coral and underwater life.
 Introductory dives are available for those who want to experience the reef for the first time from Fitzroy or Green Island (the instructor will even hold your hand).
-Once you’ve experienced this wonder of the world head South for the real Australia where you can sample some Bundaberg rum in the fruit picking region of Oz.
+Once you’ve experienced this wonder of the world head South for the real Australia where you can sample some Bundaberg rum in the fruit picking region.

 Magnetic Island is a boat away from Townsville and they say that once you come here, you won’t want to leave.
-It’s a great place to hire a moke and bomb around the island but apart from the secluded beach of Radical Bay and the dairy-free ice-cream parlour, this island is no different to any other (unless you want to horse ride in the sea).
+It’s a great place to hire a moke (a golf cart) and drive around the island but apart from the secluded beach of Radical Bay and the dairy-free ice-cream parlour, this island is no different to any other (unless you want to horse ride in the sea).

 Fraser Island is a definite must-see.
 It's a huge sand island with stunning lakes where you can drive a 4WD along the beach.
 This is more of a camping experience but beware of the dingos and the tiger sharks.
 Experience the great nightlife at Airlie Beach then take a sailing trip around the islands of the Whitsundays.